app-scripters/apps-script-uber-kit/README.md

 ## Important notes

-- Library and App modules are prefixed with x.x. - this figures are used for optional inclusion of modules
+- Library and App modules are prefixed with x.x.
+    - this numbers are used for ordering of files in bundles
+    - and also for optional inclusion of modules in app's config.js

-- x.0. prefixes means gulp should NOT wrap thi module with (function(){})();
+- *._.* in the file name means gulp should NOT wrap this module with (function(){})();

 ###App structure